 In March, the European Commission proposed the EU Green Claims Directive to reduce greenwashing and prevent companies from making unsubstantiated sustainability claims.
 Under the proposed directive, consumers will have greater clarity and reassurance that a product is actually “green” and the ability to make more informed purchases.
 Companies would be required to meet certain criteria about their claims, avoid the use of vague sustainability terminology, and receive verification from independent auditors.

 Similarly, Europe’s Corporate Sustainability Reporting Directive (CSRD) may also help reduce the risk of greenwashing by providing companies with a standardized reporting framework and detailed requirements on what to report.
 CSRD also focuses on double materiality, meaning a company would be required to disclose their impact on the environment and how external factors impact financial performance.
 Beyond the EU, it is estimated that CSRD will impact at least 10,000 companies around the world, mainly in the US (31%).

-In the US, the Securities and Exchange Commission (SEC) is expected to release new rules around climate risk disclosure this April.
+In the US, the Securities and Exchange Commission (SEC) is expected to release new rules around climate risk disclosure this fall.
 The rules would require companies to disclose GHG emissions and other information about climate-related risks.
 This move is a clear indication that the SEC considers climate a material financial risk to a company’s performance and investment returns.
 The new disclosure rules may also help combat greenwashing by standardizing reporting requirements.

 Preventing Greenwashing in the Portfolio